supertestnet/hodlcontracts/README.md

 # Hodl contracts
-A non-custodial oracle and escrow system for the lightning network.
+An oracle and escrow system for the lightning network.
 Make LN contracts more expressive.

 # Video demo (sorry for the poor audio)